Thursday, February 27, 2025

 Everything and nothing made me royalty.

-My art of painting stories
+My talent for painting stories

 of the princess and the frog.